 Wondering what to do for the weekend?
 Check out the Campus Center!
 You can watch first-run and art-house films at the Campus Center Cinemas, enjoy live entertainment in the Crossroads Food court, paint some pottery or play cards in a euchre tournament in the Spartan Rooms, or watch a comedian in the Erickson Kiva or the Engineering Building Auditorium.
 Most Campus Center events are free to MSU students.
-For a schedule of activities, visit the web site at http://www.hfs.msu.edu/hfs/campuscenter.html.
-Contact: Campus Center Manager, 323 MSU Union, 432-7739.
+For a schedule of activities, visit the web site at www.uabevents.com.
+Contact: University Activities Board, 322 MSU Union, 355-3354 or the UAB Events Line at 432-7739.